All About The Major and Minor Scales

 The W stands for “Whole Steps” while H stands for “Half Steps”

-A whole step is the distance between 2 notes whereas a half step is the distance from 1 note.
+And a whole step is the distance between 2 notes whereas a half step is the distance from 1 note.

 Moving 1 Key = Half Step